YC just published a 70-page Series A guide so founders don’t tank their own prospects – TechCrunch

-This morning, Y Combinator is publishing a 70-page, Series A guide based on its work with 190 YC companies over the last couple of years.
+This morning, Y Combinator is publishing a 70-page Series A guide based on its work with 190 YC companies over the last couple of years.
 It’s part of an initiative launched in 2018 to help these alums understand how Series A rounds work — and how to make them work to their advantage.

-The program is led by YC partner Aaron Harris, who we talked with at the program’s launch and who we caught up with again earlier this week to find out what’s in the guide, and why — given the many related posts that YC publishes on a regular basis — the outfit felt the need to put something so massive together.
+The program is led by YC partner Aaron Harris, with whom we talked at the program’s launch and who we caught up with again earlier this week to find out what’s in the guide, and why — given the many related posts that YC publishes on a regular basis — the outfit felt the need to put something so massive together.
 Excerpts from that chat follow.

 TC: You’ve been working expressly with companies on their Series A rounds for a couple of years.
 What are some of the misconceptions around how to land these financings?